 - While the childhood dream of most boys is powerful superheroes and princess for the girls, the future-self of everyone is the same: rich, attractive, and famous.
 And that’s what attracts us to celebrities, we envy what they have.

-- South Beach Diet published in 2003 was relatively unknown till the “celebrity” Clintons endorsed it.
+- South Beach Diet published in 2003 was relatively unknown until the “celebrity” Clintons endorsed it.
 And it wasn’t just 15 minutes of fame, the book still commands strong sales in the US.

 - Vitaminwater gave shares to celebrities hoping to get endorsements in return which they indeed got.